MixinNetwork/bot-api-swift-client/README.md

 - `WithdrawalWorker.withdrawal(withdrawal:completion:)`
 > Submit a withdrawal request.

-> ℹ️It costs fee to withdrawal.
+> ℹ️ It costs fee to withdrawal.
 To get the fee, use `AssetWorker.fee(assetID:completion:)`.
 - `WithdrawalWorker.delete(addressID:pin:completion:)`
 > Delete a specified address by it's id.